Necessary road trip tips for Australia

 Drive on the left

-First things first, the most important road trip tip in Australia.
+First things first, the most important road trip tip for Australia.

 We drive on the left.